In a large mixing bowl of a stand mixer or using an electric hand mixer cream together the butter, sugar, vanilla, and almond extract.

 Bake in a preheated oven for 9-10 minutes.
 Rotate the cookie trays half way through the baking process.

 Use a metal spatula to carefully remove from the sheet pans while still warm.
 Otherwise they will stick to the sheet pans and be difficult to remove.

-Let the cookies cool completely before placing in cookie trays.
+Let the cookies cool completely before placing in decorative cookie trays.